nachmay/riscv-grid/README.md

 at the Xcelium propmt run: run

-to run other tests simply enter the desired test directory and run:
+to run other tests, simply enter the desired test directory and run:

 ```
 > make clean all run-xcelium